philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 PCA: sbatch pcangsd_pca.sbatch <directory where your Beagle file is stored>

-Output: angsd_notrans_snps_pca.cov is used to generate a PCA plot in the pca.R script.
+Output: ".cov" matrix is used to generate a PCA plot in the pca.R script.

 Admixture: sbatch pcangsd_admix.sbatch <directory where your Beagle file is stored>